Nerdieworks/rangify/README.md

 > Create range iterator from start/stop, string, or array.

 Rangify uses __inclusive ranges__ (the last number is included) by default, because it will most likely parse user input.
-You go try to explaining [exclusive ranges](http://stackoverflow.com/questions/4504662/why-does-rangestart-end-not-include-end) to a customer.
+You go try to explain [exclusive ranges](http://stackoverflow.com/questions/4504662/why-does-rangestart-end-not-include-end) to a customer..

 ## How to use